CreativeSDK/ios-getting-started-samples/Documentation/Creative Cloud Libraries API.md

-# Creative Cloud Files API
+# Creative Cloud Libraries API

-The Creative SDK provides headless APIs for creating Creative Cloud(CC) Libraries and adding elements to existing libraries.
+The Creative SDK provides headless APIs for creating Creative Cloud (CC) Libraries and adding elements to existing libraries.
 This guide demonstrates how to use these APIs to upload new elements to the CC Libraries.

 ## Contents